Director of Operations and Facilities

 Robert has a B.A. in social sciences from the City College of New York, an M.B.A. from Texas A&M University and is completing his M.S. in Information Technology and Data Analytics at Southern New Hampshire University.
 He’s worked in the education sector and operations management.

-As our West Side Operations Manager, Robert oversees Sunday services and manages our operations staff.
+As our Director of Operations and Facilities, Robert oversees the W83 Ministry Center and manages our operations staff.
+“The West Side congregation is the congregation that my family is a part of,” says Robert.
+“There is nothing better than being able to serve my home congregation and reciprocate the love that was, and is, continually shown to us.”, Robert oversees Sunday services, the W83 Ministry Center and manages our operations staff.
 “The West Side congregation is the congregation that my family is a part of,” says Robert.
 “There is nothing better than being able to serve my home congregation and reciprocate the love that was, and is, continually shown to us.”

 Danielle Allan was born in Oakland, CA but spent the formative years of her life in Ashland, OH.
 Here is where God really grabbed a hold of her heart and where she met her husband, Jon, in high school.
 She earned her B.A. in Graphic Design and worked as a Leasing Consultant at an apartment complex in Columbus, OH before moving out to the city in 2015.